mrocklin/blog/_posts/work/2016-04-19-dask-distributed-part-5.md

 etc..

 We do this first on a small bit of data on a single machine and then on the entire dataset on the cluster.
+Our cluster is composed of twelve m4.xlarges (4 cores, 15GB RAM each).

 *Disclaimer and Spoiler Alert*: I am not an expert in machine learning.
-Our algorithm perform will perform very poorly.
+Our algorithm will perform very poorly.
 If you're excited about machine learning you can stop reading here.
 However, if you're interested in how to *build* distributed algorithms with Dask then you may want to read on, especially if you happen to know enough machine learning to improve upon my